Vita1iyPak/test-draguiem/README.md

 ## 10. Test & Launch (Manager)

-**Olafs Kublinskis** — менеджер платформы Draugiem.lv. Он проверяет переводы, одобряет публикацию и инициирует промо со своей стороны.
+**Olafs Kublinskis** — Draugiem.lv platform manager.
+He reviews translations, approves the publication, and initiates promo on his side.

 10.1 Send Olafs:

-- Описание игры на английском и латышском (можно взять из Google Play и перевести)
+- Game description in English and Latvian (can be taken from Google Play and translated)
-- Визуалы из папки `promo/draugiem/` репозитория
+- Visuals from the `promo/draugiem/` folder in the repo

 10.2 Typical questions from Olafs: